aryan10293/lockerrom/README.md

 2. cd backend
 3. run `npm install`
 4. go to config folder and make a .env file
+DB_STRING =
+PORT = 2012
+CLOUDINARY_API_KEY =
+CLOUDINARY_API_SECRET =
+CLOUDINARY_NAME =
-5. go get a mongo db string
+5. need a mongo db string, and cloudinary api keys and port
-6. add DB_STRING in env file
+6. add all those variables to the .env file
-7. add port

 ## Usage

 1. run `node server.js`
-2. Navigate to `localhost:${added port}`
+2. Navigate to `localhost:2012`

 <!--
 ## More Projects